openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 * provisioned_capacity
 * max_over_subscription_ratio

-* max_used_ratio
+There is a change on how reserved_percentage is used.
+It was measured against free capacity in the past.
+Now it will be measured against total capacity.

-The two configuration options max_over_subscription_ratio and max_used_ratio added in cinder.conf are for configuring a backend.
+Note: The configuration option max_over_subscription_ratio added in cinder.conf is for configuring a backend.
 For a driver that supports multiple pools per backend, it can report these ratios for each pool in get_volume_stats.

-* Driver can get these two options in cinder.conf and report the same ratios for the pools that belonging to the same backend.
+* Driver can get this option in cinder.conf and report the same ratio for the pools that belonging to the same backend.
-* Alternatively driver can choose to report different ratios for each pool in get_volume_stats, without using these two options in cinder.conf.
+* Alternatively driver can choose to report different ratio for each pool in get_volume_stats, without using this option in cinder.conf.

 Capabilities
 ------------